MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 The example of chains of same domain faces is given in the image:

-@figure{/user_guides/boolean_operations/images/operations_image033.svg,  "Chains of same domain faces"}
+@figure{/user_guides/boolean_operations/images/operations_image033.svg,"Chains of same domain faces",420}

 * The pairs of same domain faces are: <i>(F11, F21), (F22, F31), (F41, F51) , (F41, F6)</i> and <i>(F51, F6)</i>.
 * The pairs produce the three chains: <i>(F11, F21), (F22, F31)</i> and <i>(F41, F51, F6)</i>.